djaus2/BruceEckel.github.io/_posts/2016-06-20-a-model-to-fund-open-source-projects.md

 to budget, request, and pay for new feature sets.

 One very significant benefit is that you don't have to estimate.
-You create the feature set first, and then you know how much time it took to create it and that tells you what the bounty is.
+You create the feature set first, and then you know how much effort it took to create it and that tells you what the bounty is.
 It might also incentivize you to make smaller, more frequent releases.
 I think it will certainly encourage you to discover and add the features that people want to pay for, and thus provides a